-Currently, there is an immediate need for FMAP support and expansion of funds for H&C, PRC, Mental Health, Alcohol and Substance Abuse, 105l leasing programs and reauthorization of SDPI to an underserved and often ignored at risk demographic region in the Bemidji Area.
-Assurance of Urban funding keeps pace with increased population growth, medical inflation, and recruitment and retention of qualified health professionals is needed.
+Currently, there is an immediate need for FMAP support and expansion of funds for H&C, PRC, Mental Health, Alcohol and Substance Abuse, 105(l) leasing programs and reauthorization of SDPI to an underserved and often ignored at risk demographic region in the Bemidji Area.
+Assurance of urban funding keeps pace with increased population growth, medical inflation, and recruitment and retention of qualified health professionals is needed.

-Community Health Representatives +\$1.2B
+Community Health Representatives +\$327.82M

-The Bemidji Area recommends \$1.2B, above the FY 2023 enacted funding to be applied to the Community Health Representative budget line item.
+The Bemidji Area recommends \$327.82M be applied to the Community Health Representative (CHR) budget line item.